Is Codebase State Manager Mcp Safe?

 Codebase State Manager Mcp vs Alternatives

-In the infrastructure category, Codebase State Manager Mcp scores 75.3/100.
-It ranks among the top tools in its category.
+In the infrastructure category, Codebase State Manager Mcp scores 71.3/100.
+There are higher-scoring alternatives available.
 For a detailed comparison, see:

 Key Takeaways